 Go to a search engine like Google and type in your company’s name.
 Once you get the results of your search, ask yourself this: If I was an owner, would I let this company manage my most valuable asset?
 If the answer is no, you clearly need to make a change.

 Property management companies tend to have a lot of negative reviews online.
 That’s because you don’t hear from the 90 percent of people who are happy with your work.
 Instead, the reviews you’re getting come from the tenants you evicted, or the people who didn’t get their full security deposit back, or the potential renters who had their applications declined.
+While this is all part of the job, it does hurt your brand’s reputation.

 3 Tips for Reputation Management